 Prelude

-Given that position preprints can no longer be submitted to ArXiv, I temporarily post it here.
+Given that position preprints can no longer be submitted to ArXiv, I temporarily post an abstract of our paper here.

 Based on results from loss landscape theory, we propose a new mental picture: Escape Dimensions.
 In short, escape dimensions are new dimensions of loss landscapes that are added when we make our networks wider.
 These new dimensions serve as escape routes for gradient descent, to avoid getting trapped into high-loss, bad, local minima.